Hi, I’m Constantin Jacob.

 I really enjoy learning new things and always challenge myself to find new skills to pickup on a budget.
 I quickly learned that investing some money into yourself and your own skill-set will always be attractive to employers.
 Even friends and family may desire those newly earned skills.
 I learned how to code, weld, do electrical installations, wrench on engines and hope to add many other things to this list in the future.

 In 2016 my girlfriend talked me into getting a puppy and after weeks of debating we finally settled on the breed: A Dalmatian.

 After quite some searching we found a breeder not too far away (there aren’t many in Germany) and gave them a visit right away.

-We essentially decided on our way home in the car that one of the two still available puppies would end up with us (Disclaimer: don’t ever go to a breeder with puppies unless you’re prepared to go home with one.
-They’re so damn cute!).
+We essentially decided on our way home in the car that one of the two puppies still available would end up with us (Disclaimer: don’t ever go to a breeder with puppies unless you’re prepared to go home with one).
 In the time between the visit and actually picking her up we puppy proofed the apartment and found a puppy school we both liked.

 She is an absolute princess and loved by everyone.
 She has a loveable character, is always happy to see us or our friend and loves to just hang out with us.